NATO response to COVID-19

 NATO military medical staff remain vigilant.
 They are monitoring any potential impact for NATO troops deployed on operations.

-Prior to the first positive test, NATO had already taken preventative measures at our headquarters, based on guidance from the World Health Organization, to reduce the risk of the further spread of infection.
+Prior to the first positive test, NATO had already taken preventative measures at our headquarters to reduce the risk of the further spread of infection.
 These include the temporary suspension of certain staff travel, encouraging staff to work from home, and the temporary suspension of group visits to NATO HQ in Brussels.

 We remain in close contact with the Belgian authorities.